rtcharity/resources.eahub.org/content/tips/one-on-ones.md

 * Schedule a meeting as soon as possible after someone expresses interest.
 * 30 minutes seems to be a good time for a session.
 * If you are planning on doing an introductory seminar, then personal interaction can be a crucial factor in getting people to sign up for it.
-* Check in with people the day before a 1-on-1 and make sure they are still available
+* Check in with people the day before a one-on-one and make sure they are still available
 * Don’t run overtime: Discuss at the start how long each of you have for the meeting, then finish by recapping the resources you intend to send them.

 ## During the meeting: